jeansordes/tree-mapper/README.md

 The interface language will automatically match your vault language settings.

-## Keyboard Shortcuts

-You can assign keyboard shortcuts to any of the commands above through the Hotkeys settings.

 ## Acknowledgments

 - [Dendron](https://www.dendron.so/) for the inspiration on hierarchical note management